 - How do I get certified?

 Learning how to save lives doesn't have to be difficult or expensive--you can get started with just one course!
 Find out where there's an upcoming class near you by searching online or asking around at local hospitals and medical facilities.
-If there isn't one available nearby, consider taking an online course through an accredited organization such as.
+If there isn't one available nearby, consider taking an online course through a organization.
 Some employers even offer their employees tuition reimbursement so they can attend courses on the company's dime.
 Once enrolled in a course, expect plenty of hands-on practice sessions where instructors guide students through all different types of scenarios involving simulated emergencies like heart attacks or drowning victims who need rescuing.

 Conclusion